shams-mehdi/MDTerp/docs/index.md

 ## Features

--   Quickly scan your blackbox model trained on MD data for feature importance.
+-   Scans your blackbox model trained on MD data for feature importance.